 Lay employment relationships with the Employer are based on a mutual covenant between the individual worker and the Employer.
 This is a voluntary relationship entered into and continued between the individual and the Employer.
 As a mutually voluntary relationship, the lay employment relationship is of an indefinite duration, but it may be terminated by either the Employer or by at-will employees, at any time with or without cause for any reason (except an unlawful reason) or no reason, at any time with or without prior notice.
-Additionally, the Employer reserves the right to modify lay employees' employment, including demotion (e.g., a change in title or a decrease in salary or number of hours worked), at any time with or without cause for any reason (except an unlawful reason) or no reason, at any time with or without cause for any reason (except an unlawful reason) or no reason, at any time with or without cause for any reason (except an unlawful reason) or no reason, at any time with or without cause for any reason (except an unlawful reason) or no reason, at any time with or without prior notice.
+Additionally, the Employer reserves the right to modify lay employees' employment, including demotion (e.g., a change in title or a decrease in salary or number of hours worked), at any time with or without cause for any reason (except an unlawful reason) or no reason, at any time with or without prior notice.
 This relationship is defined as employment "at-will."